JonKing93/DASH/gridfile/rename-sources.md

 ```matlab
 grid.updateSources;
 ```
 where grid is a gridfile object.
 This will iterate through each data source in the .grid file and check that the file still exists.
-If the file no longer exists, the function will search the Matlab active path for a file with the same name (excluding path), and record that new name instead.
-For example, if you move "\Users\path1\myfile.nc" to "\Users\path2\subfolder\myfile.nc", the .grid file will update the full file path and name accordingly.
+If the file no longer exists, the function will search the Matlab active path for a file with the same name (excluding path), and record the path to the new location name instead.
+For example, if you move "\Users\path1\myfile.nc" to "\Users\path2\subfolder\myfile.nc", the .grid file will update the file path accordingly.

 <br>